Arizona Army National Guard Aviation Strengthens Combat Readiness Through Aerial Gunnery Training

 |0

-This work, Arizona Army National Guard Aviation Strengthens Combat Readiness Through Aerial Gunnery Training [Image 7 of 7], by SPC Micheala Maldonado, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Arizona Army National Guard Aviation Strengthens Combat Readiness Through Aerial Gunnery Training, by SPC Micheala Maldonado, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.